Scooterpaws

 How often your cat sitter ought to visit depends a lot on your cat.

-Is a cat sitter once a day enough?
+Is one visit a day enough?

 For cats who are more solitary and like their space or sleep most of the time, having me visit once a day may be enough to cover their care: food, water, litterbox tidying, love and play.